-- 3.4.1 Spills of blood and body fluids pose risks to staff and patients.
-All spills must be dealt with promptly using the guidance in appendix 5. - 3.4.2 Protective clothing e.g. gloves and plastic apron must be worn.
-Additional protection may be required when handling spills from sharps bins or where there is a risk of splash e.g. chain mail gauntlets, full face visors, eye goggles. - 3.4.3 Use disposable materials for clearing up liquid spills. - 3.4.4 Dispose of all waste including protective clothing into an orange hazardous waste bag (see Trust Waste policy). - 3.4.5 Hands must be washed on completion of the procedure, following removal of gloves (see Trust Hand Decontamination and Guidance on Glove Use Procedure). - 3.4.6 Clinical staff to clean up the body fluid spillage and domestic staff undertake a secondary clean once the body fluid has been removed. - 3.4.7 Spillages during transit/ in vehicles to be undertaken by the porter or driver.
+- 3.4.3 Protective clothing e.g. gloves and plastic apron must be worn.
+Additional protection may be required when handling spills from sharps bins or where there is a risk of splash e.g. chainmail gauntlets, full face visors, eye goggles, fluid resistant face mask. - 3.4.4 The area/room should be well ventilated when using chlorine releasing agents. - 3.4.5 Use disposable materials for clearing up liquid spills. - 3.4.6 Dispose of all waste including protective clothing into an orange hazardous waste bag (see Trust Waste Management Policy). - 3.4.7 Hands must be washed on completion of the procedure, following removal of gloves (see Trust Hand Decontamination and Glove Use Procedure). - 3.4.8 Clinical staff to clean up the body fluid spillage and domestic staff undertake a secondary clean once the body fluid has been removed.
+Out of hours, clinical staff are required to have access to the required equipment and cleaning materials to complete the secondary clean. - 3.4.9 The cleaning of Spillages during transit/ in vehicles to be undertaken by the driver.